Alex Kirilloff Player Props: Twins vs. Orioles

 Alex Kirilloff At The Plate

-- Kirilloff is hitting .274 with eight doubles, four home runs and 21 walks.
+- Kirilloff is batting .274 with eight doubles, four home runs and 21 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.